Hamilton Halton Construction Association Ontario Architecture

 Origins

 This is an essentially French style brought to Canada during the mid to late 19th century from the Second Empire in France of Napoléon III.
-The First Empire collapsed in 1815, the monarchy was then restored, and the Second Empire was led by Napoléon III, nephew of Napoléon I, in 1851.
+The First Empire collapsed in 1815, the monarchy was then restored, and the Second Empire was led by Napoléon III, nephew of Napoléon I, from 1852 to 1870.
 This style is lavish, grand and complex.
 It enjoyed a huge success in large public buildings for a short while, then for reasons that are difficult to grasp, it went out of fashion.
 Sadly, many of the public buildings were demolished.

 Second Empire Architecture